BUNNY BUSINESS

 Computer accessory shops also sell lengths of plastic tubing to cover cords.
 Perhaps not as effective as the very-hard-to-chew-through mini trunking, but may be all you need to keep bunny safe.

 Your rabbit will need his own basket which should ideally be the plastic tub type (your rabbit will eat his way through a cane basket in no time!)
 Place the basket under something which will give your rabbit the feeling of protection - remember, your rabbit is a prey animal and needs to feel secure.
 A coffee table is ideal.
-Another good idea in addition to a basket, is to give your rabbit a cardboard box large enough for him to sit inside.
+Another good idea in addition to a basket, is to give your rabbit a cardboard box large enough for him to sit inside, or even put his basket inside.
 Cut out 2 entry points, on different, but adjoining sides.
 A prey animal feels more secure with a second emergency exit.
 I gave my rabbit a cardboard box, but he never went near it until I put in a second entry/exit point.
 Now it's his favourite place.
 A cardboard box is a bunny's best friend, so provide several in different locations around the house to give your bunny some favourite places and a sense of security.

 Just like cats and dogs, rabbits like toys :